 If you’re writing in the morning, this could mean creating a quick prompt for yourself to get your mind going in the morning.

-If you’re doing other work, have that tab open on your computer, or that page bookmarked where you’re going to start reading.
+If you’re doing other work or studying, have that tab open on your computer, or that page bookmarked where you’re going to start reading.

-If you are waking up early to get yourself to the gym, put your shoes in the hallway or right by your bed so you put them on first thing.
+If you are waking up early to get yourself to the gym and workout, put your shoes in the hallway or right by your bed so you put them on first thing.

 For ANYTHING you’re going to be doing, put a post-it note of your “why” on top of your laptop or behind your computer on the wall.
 Remind yourself why you’re waking up so friggin early and you’ll more easily be able to get through.